Zettovec/ServerJump/README.md

 # ServerJump
-ServerJump plugin allows you to send players accross servers in BungeeCord.
+ServerJump plugin allows you to send players across servers in BungeeCord.

 ### How to install?
 1. Put your <a href="https://github.com/Zettovec/ServerJump/releases/">.jar file</a> into the your server's `plugins/` folder.
 (Not BungeeCord.)